-They are easily distinguished from baked potatoes because they have slits in the potatoes for all sorts of goodness, from melted butter, herbs, garlic, and even cheese.
+They are easily distinguished from baked potatoes because they have slits for all sorts of goodness, from melted butter, herbs, garlic, and even cheese.
 Hasselback Potatoes pack a whole lot of flavor in them.

 Why Are They Called Hasselback Potatoes?

-They are named for the Swedish restaurant where they were invented, back in Hasselbacken, Sweden.
-That is where Hasselback Potatoes were first served: they are the equivalent of American Baked Potatoes.
-Way back in 1953.
+They are named for the Swedish restaurant, where they were invented back in Hasselbacken, Sweden.
+That is where Hasselback Potatoes were first served: they are the equivalent of American Baked Potatoes in 1953.
 They were soon the rage in Sweden, and the rage came all the way across to America, and now everyone in America loves them too!

 The air fryer does a great job with air frying them because they are perfectly roasted between the potatoes, where you make slices.